National Science Foundation

 Grant in 2017

-Kelvin operates as an energy management and electrification platform specifically designed for radiator-heated buildings.
-Its innovative system features smart thermostatic radiator enclosures, known as Cozys, which are networked to central heating controls.
-This technology aims to minimize fuel waste, lower building emissions, and enhance tenant comfort.
-Kelvin's hybrid electrification platform allows buildings to electrify a significant portion of their heating requirements at a fraction of the cost compared to traditional methods.
-By optimizing heating fuel sources based on energy pricing and building conditions, Kelvin's technology helps radiator-heated buildings meet stringent emission caps efficiently.
-The company's solutions have been validated to provide substantial savings on heating costs and have received multiple recognitions for innovation in energy management.
+Kelvin is an energy management and electrification platform focused on enhancing radiator-heated buildings.
+The company utilizes its innovative Radiator Labs system, which features smart thermostatic radiator enclosures that are connected to central heating controls.
+This technology aims to reduce fuel waste, lower building emissions, and improve tenant comfort.
+Kelvin's hybrid electrification platform allows buildings to electrify 60-80% of their space heating requirements at a fraction of the cost of traditional electrification methods.
+The system can be programmed to optimize heating sources based on factors such as energy pricing and carbon fines, helping radiator-heated buildings comply with NYC's 2030 emission caps at reduced costs.
+The effectiveness of Radiator Labs' technology has been validated by NYSERDA, demonstrating an average savings of 25.5% in heating costs.
+Kelvin's innovations have garnered multiple awards and recognitions, affirming its commitment to sustainable energy solutions in the built environment.

 Smart Electric Grid